 Despite being one of the most essential parts of a vehicle, most people don’t know the first thing about wheel bearings.
 If that sounds familiar to you, read on to find out the answers to the most common questions about wheel bearings.
+If you have any more questions about wheel bearings or the best way to store your roof top car sign light, visit HTH, Inc.

 1. What are wheel bearings?